 Under Production Procurement, a description of a Procurement commodity is provided for you to select the commodity that best describes your product and/or service.
 Also provided is a Procurement contact name, E-mail address, and phone number for inquiries.

-Business services:The Business services council consists of five unique and distinct sub-commodities: (1) Professional services, which includes Business and IT consulting, incentives (IBM Business Partners), marketing professionals (Sales and Support Staff), translation (Foreign Language) and certification (ISO&UL).
+Business services:The The business services council consists of five unique and distinct sub-commodities: (1) Professional services, which includes business and information technology (IT) consulting, incentives (IBM Business Partners), marketing professionals (sales and support staff), translation (foreign language), and certification (ISO and UL).
 For technical sub-contracting, such as programmers, engineering consultants, customer engineers, technical writers, program managers, and systems analysts, go to Technical services.
-For adminstrative services, such as secretaries and clerks, go to Complementary workforce; (2) Education services, which includes on-line web based learning, purchasing of CD-ROMs for computer based learning, instructor-led classes, design and development of e-learning and instructor-led class materials, classroom rentals, and purchasing of course materials; (3) Human resource services, which includes HR consulting, HR program/benefit administration, recruiting, outplacement, medical services, Health/Welfare related benefit procurement delegated to HR.
-(4) Market intelligence, which includes custom research, secondary research, access to proprietary data on-line, list brokers, list maintenance, and analyst relations procured through outside suppliers; and (5) IBM business insurance which includes Property & Liability Insurance to sufficiently cover IBM’s operational risk.
-Coverage includes Professional, General, Auto, and Aviation Liability Insurance.
-In addition, Worker Compensation Insurance is purchased to cover IBM employees that suffer work related injuries.
+For adminstrative services, such as secretaries and clerks, go to Complementary workforce; (2) Education services, which includes online Web-based learning, purchasing of CD-ROMs for computer based learning, instructor-led classes, design and development of e-learning and instructor-led class materials, classroom rentals, and purchasing of course materials; (3) Human resource (HR) services, which includes HR consulting, HR program/benefit administration, recruiting, outplacement, medical services, health/welfare-related benefit procurement delegated to HR; (4) Market intelligence, which includes custom research, secondary research, access to proprietary data online, list brokers, list maintenance, and analyst relations procured through outside suppliers; and (5) IBM business insurance, which includes property and liability insurance to sufficiently cover IBM’s operational risk.
+Coverage includes professional, general, auto, and aviation liability insurance.
+In addition, worker compensation insurance is purchased to cover IBM employees that suffer work-related injuries.